itmo-wad/-CatchMe/README.md

 - [ ] 11.
 Present the Project to the classmates on WAD course and to the general public;
 - [ ] 12.
 Sale the Project for a huge amount of money ))

+This Comment Cloud project is licensed under the terms of the MIT license.